JordinPinzon/gitops-nginx-demo/README.md

-# GitOps NGINX Demo Application
+# Demo Aplication with GitOps and Ngix

 This project is a demonstration of deploying applications using GitOps and NGINX as the web server.
 GitOps is a methodology for deploying and managing infrastructure and applications where the entire application lifecycle is handled through a Git repository.
 Changes in the repository are automatically reflected in the production environment using tools like ArgoCD.